-At Trio Heating & Air, we realize there’s much to know about duct cleaning; it can even help manage your energy costs.
+At TRIO Heating, Air & Plumbing , we realize there’s much to know about duct cleaning; it can even help manage your energy costs.
 Our team cleans air ducts and provides other air quality services in The Greater San Francisco Bay Area.
 The cleaning methods we use are safe, non-toxic, and effective.
 They reduce the amount of energy your HVAC system uses in several ways and can also increase its lifespan.

 Having your air ducts cleaned professionally provides a means of source removal.
 Instead of filtering dust, dirt, or debris, it physically removes contaminants using advanced vacuum equipment that puts the system under negative pressure.
 Compressed air nozzles, brushes, and air whips help loosen and remove debris from inside ducts.
 Once these materials are broken free, they are pulled into the vacuum system.